Problems getting to or topping up your prepayment meter

 Your supplier has to make sure you can get to your prepayment meter.
 Tell them if:

-you can’t reach your meter easily - for example if it’s above head height
+you can’t reach your meter - for example, it’s above head height

-your meter is in a shared cupboard that you don’t have a key for
+you can't get to your meter - for example, it's in a shared cupboard you don’t have a key for

 your meter is outside or in a separate building

-They must try to move your meter to somewhere you can get to.
-If they can’t move it, they have to replace it with a normal meter that lets you pay after you use energy rather than in advance.
+Your supplier should try to move your meter to somewhere you can get to.
+If they can’t move it, they can:

 You have problems working your meter